ericpre/rosettasciio-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `rosettasciio` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `rosettasciio, rosettasciio-base` can be installed with `conda`:

 ```
-conda install rosettasciio
+conda install rosettasciio rosettasciio-base
 ```

 or with `mamba`:

 ```
-mamba install rosettasciio
+mamba install rosettasciio rosettasciio-base
 ```

 It is possible to list all of the versions of `rosettasciio` available on your platform with `conda`: